-The Sierra Leone Premier League Board has held a one day refresher training for all Premier League coaches ahead of the league’s kick-off on Friday.
+The Leone Rock Premier League Board has held a one day refresher training for all Premier League coaches ahead of the league’s kick-off on Friday.
 All the coaches were trained in coaching and the rules of the game.

 The training was facilitated by Leones Stars coach, John Keister and CAF certified Referee Instructor, Alhaji Abdul Rahim Sanusi.